 8. Explore the Sakurayama Hachimangu Shrine

 After viewing the floats, continue with your historic exploration of Takayama and stop by this Shinto shrine dating from the fifth century.
-Wander for 30 minutes and lose yourself in the tranquility of this shrine and the surrounding woods.
+Wander for 30 minutes and lose yourself in this shrine’s and the surrounding wood’s tranquility.

 While this is a quiet place most of the time, during the autumn float festival, the Sakurayama Hachimangu Shrine attracts up to 1 million visitors!